Billplz/Billplz-for-WooCommerce/readme.txt

 * Enable X Signature Key at [Billplz Account Settings](https://www.billplz.com/enterprise/setting)

 == Changelog ==

+= 3.23.2 =
+* FIXED: Issue with new PayPal account not displaying on checkout page when Bypass Billplz Page setting is on.
+* NEW: Bump WooCommerce version support to 4.0.

 = 3.23.1 =
 * FIXED: Undefined index for clear cart key